KRBYdesign/PortableTimeClock/README.md

 The front end features a "Help" page which helps an end user to use the setup and run the entire time clock system.

+I want to note this is not intended to be used by others.
+You can, I just don't recommend it.
+I won't help you make it work.
+I will not be accepting any suggested edits either.
+This is project showcase for future employers and for my personal record keeping.

+Thank you for checking this out!

 ## What was the purpose?

 TNT Security Solutions was contracted to provide security for a large outdoor music festival, and was looking for a way to manage their users, and keep a time clock.
 The festival is being held in a rural location meaning cell service, and broadband internet service are hard to come by.
 Ideally the solution shouldn't rely on an external internet connection.